University of Iowa College of Law, J.D., 1977, With Distinction

 Another example is In re Patterson Securities Litigation brought in the United States District Court, District of Minnesota.
 The Court dismissed actions brought against Briggs client Patterson Companies, Inc., and certain of its officers and directors involving alleged violations of the Exchange Act, ERISA and Minnesota statutes.
 The original claim stemmed from a drop in the price of Patterson’s common stock that resulted in a $1.6-billion market loss.
 Frank was lead counsel for the Patterson defendants.

 Frank obtained a Fed.R.Civ.P.
 12(b)(6) dismissal of an action brought against a broker/dealer in the Eastern District of Michigan involving the sale of Ponzi scheme interests called the Ed May Deals.
 This is the largest Ponzi scheme in the Eastern District of Michigan.
 Although the SEC and FINRA made inquiry, no actions were brought.
 Frank and his team then defended over 200 arbitrations, with a total case cost of less than 0.01% of clawback damages.

-Frank is serving as lead trial counsel in In re Caribou Coffee Company, Inc. Securities Litigation pending in Minnesota state court.
-He served as lead trial counsel, as well, for Pepsi Americas in some eleven actions arising out of the acquisition of that company by PepsiCo.
+Frank served as lead trial counsel in In re Caribou Coffee Company, Inc. Securities Litigation in Minnesota state court.
+He served as lead trial counsel for Pepsi Americas in some eleven actions arising out of the acquisition of that company by PepsiCo.